 Careers that make a difference

 Social Workers assist people, groups and communities to empower them to address and solve their problems.
 With a focus on helping people in need, social work is a profession committed to social justice and respect for human rights.

-Our social work programmes take an integrated approach; combining key knowledge from the social sciences, social work theory and practice skills, and the impact of policy and legal systems, along with specialised knowledge for practice in health, child and family and youth social work services.
-You will also have access to the latest research findings in social work and related fields.
+Our social work programmes integrate theory with practical placements, combining key knowledge from the social sciences, social work theory and practice skills, and the impact of policy and legal systems, along with specialised knowledge for practice in health, child and family and youth social work services.
+Students also have access to the latest research findings in social work and related fields.

-You’ll be fully supported both in the classroom and out in the field throughout your study and emerge as a culturally grounded and responsive practitioners who understand the diversity in local, regional and New Zealand communities.
+You’ll be fully supported both in the classroom and out in the field throughout your study and emerge as a culturally grounded and responsive practitioner who understands the diversity in local, regional and New Zealand communities.

 There are many opportunities to continue your development as a social worker after graduation, through postgraduate studies and professional development courses in professional supervision, counselling and social work.

 Social work outlook

 Other careers related to a social work qualification include disability support worker, youth worker, mental health and addiction worker, community development coordinator and child protection officer.

-Social workers connect with the community.
 Our social work graduates are making a difference at all levels of their communities, with roles in government, not-for-profit or iwi/Maori agencies; schools; community organisations and programmes; and District Health Boards or other healthcare settings.